sigut001/sigut001/README.md

+Here's a professional GitHub profile description based on your provided information:

+---

+### Hi, I'm Simon Guth 👋

+I'm a 29-year-old Software Developer with a background in Mechanical Engineering.
+Initially trained as an engineer, I worked at the Fraunhofer Institute and later spent some time as an independent food retailer.
+However, my true passion has always been software development, which I pursued autodidactically in parallel to my other ventures.

+I transitioned into the tech world, developing a broad skill set, and now focus on **web development** and **software engineering**.
+My journey as a self-taught developer began when I joined **Gruppe AI**, where I gained my first professional experiences.
+Since then, I’ve been working as a freelancer and am still contributing to the **OmniView** open-source project.

+### My Strengths:
+- **Frontend Development**: I have extensive experience with **Angular**, **Tailwind CSS**, and **Angular Material**, and I consistently focus on creating responsive and scalable web applications.
+- **Backend Development**: Skilled with **Node.js**, **Express.js**, and **Firebase Functions** to create powerful server-side applications.
+- **Cloud and Serverless**: Well-versed in using **Firebase** and **Google APIs**, especially when building serverless solutions.
+- **Version Control & CI/CD**: Strong proficiency with **Git** and **GitHub Actions** to streamline development workflows, ensuring seamless collaboration across teams.
+- **State Management & Performance Optimization**: Proficient in using **NGRX** for state management, along with techniques like **Lazy Loading**, **Tree Shaking**, and **Code Splitting** to optimize app performance.

+### Current & Future Projects:
+At present, I’m focused on improving my skills in areas like **MySQL**, **API design (OpenAPI)**, and **Python**.
+I'm also expanding my knowledge in **Monorepos (NX)** and diving deeper into cloud-native applications using tools like **Firebase** and **Serverless Architectures**.

+My goal for the next two years is to transform my freelance work into a full-fledged business by founding my own **web development agency**, where I can help clients build tailored web solutions.

+---

+I'm always open to new opportunities and collaborations.
+If you're looking for a **freelance developer** or need help with your next **web project**, feel free to reach out!

+---

 | **Area**              | **Technology**                              | **Experience**                                     | **Rating (1-10)**      |
 |-----------------------|---------------------------------------------|---------------------------------------------------|------------------------|
 | **Basics**            | HTML, CSS, JavaScript                       | Used in 5+ projects                               | 9                      |